dex-guru/guru-framework/README.md

 ### Smart Contracts
 Found in the `contracts` directory, these handle secure and efficient decentralized application operations.

-### GUI
+### Frontend
-The `gui` directory contains the user interface components, offering an intuitive graphical interface for managing processes.
+The `frontend` directory contains the user interface components, offering an intuitive graphical interface for managing processes.

 ### Flow API
 The Flow API in the `flow_api` directory provides endpoints for creating and managing workflows programmatically.